collaborativebioinformatics/Pangenome_and_Genomic_Cluster_Modeling/README.md

 # Pangenome and Genomic Cluster Modeling
 # Problem
-Pangenomes have the potential to more accurately capture genomic diversity across human, however current state of the art graphs are only on 10's of individuals.
-Large biobanks (UK Biobank, AllOfUS) have long read sequencing data on thousands of people that could be used in the service constructing a more diverse pangenome graph, however methods do not currently exists for pangome graph construction that enables cross-talk between biobanks.
+Pangenomes have the potential to more accurately capture genomic diversity across humans, however current state-of-the-art graphs are only on tens of individuals.
+Large biobanks (UK Biobank, AllOfUS) have long read sequencing data on thousands of people that could be used in the service constructing a more diverse pangenome graph, however methods do not currently exists for pangenome graph construction that enables cross-talk between biobanks.

 # Intro and aim